Nagoya Castle: Nogi Warehouse

 After the deployment of a garrison of the Imperial Army in 1872, the whole Sannomaru enceinte of the castle was placed under their control in 1874.
 The warehouse was probably constructed in 1880 (Meiji 13) as an army ammunition depot.
 It was named after General Nogi Maresuke, who was posted to Nagoya during the early Meiji era (1868–1912).
 It is the only warehouse that has survived in the Ofukemaru.

 This warehouse is a one-story brick building with white plastered walls, small windows on the side, and a Japanese-styled tiled roof.
 Its size is 89.25 square metres: 12.28 metres from east to west, 8.6 metres from north to south, and 7.68 metres in height.
 The size of the ancillary gunpowder depot is 13.12 square metres.
 The building is characterised by its arched entrance, underfloor area, and white-coloured masonry plaster at the corners of the building.
 The doors are covered with copper sheets, and there are four small windows on the sides.

-Although the Honmaru Palace was destroyed during the Pacific War, the screen and ceiling paintings were undamaged because they were stored in this warehouse.
+Although the Honmaru Palace was destroyed during World War II, the screen and ceiling paintings were undamaged because they were stored in this warehouse.
 It is a Registered Tangible Cultural Property.